 1984.
 Leica M6 (Classic) — a legend is born.
 In my humble opinion, the Leica M6 Classic is probably the most exquisitely beautiful camera ever designed!
 From its proportions, its silver body and use of black textured leather, the vertical lines in the bright-line frame illumination window, the angled rewind crank, even the slightly angled frame preselector (it looks like a selftimer, but it’s not since the M6 unfortunately does not have a selftimer) all blend together in a uniquely beautiful camera.
 It’s not all mechanical though: Look through the large bright optical viewfinder and, instead of the traditional needle, you’ll see three LED lights to indicate over, under and correct exposure.

-Leica introduces more 35mm film cameras — M rangefinder and R DSLR models, as well as point-and-shoot models.
+In the following years, Leica introduces more 35mm film cameras — M rangefinder and R DSLR models, as well as point-and-shoot models, with varying degrees of success.

-As opposed to its previous partnering with Minolta to produce cameras together, Leica now decides on a new (and cheaper and less personnel intensive) strategy to private label popular digital cameras from other camera manufacturers, first from Fujifilm, then from Panasonic.
+As opposed to its previous partnering with Minolta to produce cameras together, Leica now decides on a new (and cheaper and less personnel intensive) strategy to private label popular digital cameras from other camera manufacturers, first briefly from Fujifilm, then forming a more close partnership with Panasonic.

 1998.
 Leica Digilux rebrands the Fujifilm Finepix 700.